-Flexible grid formats based on the percentage and element takes up in its container can be used for responsive websites: if one element (e.g. a header) is 25 percent of its container, no matter the shift in screen size, that element would remain at 25 percent.
-Responsive websites may also use breakpoints to create a custom look at any screen size, but responsive websites are constantly adapting according to the screen size, unlike adaptive sites that change only when they reach a breakpoint.
+An experienced website designer can use flexible grid formats based on the percentage and element used in its container for responsive websites.
+If one element (e.g. a header) is 25 per cent of its container, no matter the shift in screen size element would remain at 25 per cent.
+Responsive websites may also use breakpoints to create a custom look at any screen size.
+Still, responsive websites are constantly adapting according to the screen size, unlike adaptive sites that change only when they reach a breakpoint.

 So where do you go from here: